-There were no balance outstanding as at March 31, 2018 and March 31, 2017.
-During the quarter ended March 31, 2018, the Company paid \$27 (2017 - \$28) to a director of Electrovaya Corp for services rendered in his capacity as an executive officer of Electrovaya Inc. These amounts, which are recorded at their exchange amount, have been expensed in General and administrative.
+There were no balances outstanding as at September 30, 2018 and September 30, 2017.
+During the year ended September 30, 2018, the Company paid \$111 (2017 - \$107) to a director of Electrovaya Corp for services rendered in his capacity as an executive officer of Electrovaya Inc. These amounts, which are recorded at their exchange amount, have been expensed in General and administrative.

-There is an outstanding payable balance of \$19 relating to raising of capital on behalf of the Company, as at March 31, 2018 (2017-\$37).
-During the quarter ended March 31, 2018, the

-Company paid \$48 (2017 - \$97) to the Chief Executive Officer, who is also a controlling shareholder of the Company.
+There is an outstanding payable balance of \$18 relating to raising of capital on behalf of the Company, as at September 30, 2018 (2017-\$18).
+During the year ended September 30, 2018, the Company paid \$195 (2017 - \$234) to the Chief Executive Officer, who is also a controlling shareholder of the Company.
 These amounts, which are recorded at their exchange amount, have been expensed in General and administrative.

 On April 1, 2017 the Company entered into a Consultant Services Agreement with a Member of the Board of Directors with respect to the provision of certain strategic advisory services.
-The contract is for a one year period, renewable annually unless terminated by either party.
+The contract is for a one-year period, renewable annually unless terminated by either party.
 The annual fee for the consulting services is \$38 (Cdn \$50K).
 By mutual agreement this Consultant Service Agreement was terminated in December 2017.

-On December 4, 2017, the primary shareholder guaranteed a loan to the Company of Cdn \$500K for a 6 month term at 2% interest per month fully repayable on June 01, 2018.
+On December 4, 2017, the primary shareholder guaranteed a loan to the Company \$399 (Cdn \$500K) for 6 months terms at 2% interest per month fully repayable on June 01, 2018.
 This arrangement also carries a commitment fee of 4% deducted from the principal amount of Cdn \$500K.
 The note also carries a penalty clause for payment of Cdn \$20K in the event of a default in paying the principal amount on the due date (June 01, 2018).
+The note was renewed for a futher period of one month on May 24, 2018 after payment of Cdn \$20K as penalty as per the original promissory note.
+The renewed note was repayable on July 01, 2018, but has been renewed to December 1, 2018 for a commitment fee of Cdn \$5,000 with a penalty clause for payment of Cdn \$20K in the event of a default in paying the principal amount on the due date (December 01, 2018).
+In November 2018 the Promissory Note was renewed.
+The renewed note is repayable on March 1st 2019, with a penalty clause for payment of Cdn \$20K in the event of a default in paying the principal amount on the due date (March 01, 2019).